-Like Makeda and Ella, many urban and camp-based refugees today find themselves in desperate and dangerous situations.
+Many urban and camp-based refugees find themselves in desperate and dangerous situations.
 With a typical refugee situation now lasting an average of 17 years, it is crucial that refugees in both urban areas and camps be able to earn a living and sustain themselves and their families.
-Productive livelihoods are vital for their social, emotional and economic well-being.
+Productive livelihoods are vital for refugees' social, emotional and economic well-being.
 (The term "livelihood" refers to the capabilities, assets and strategies that people use to make a living.)

 Displaced individuals can enhance their livelihoods in several ways: vocational and skills training, self-employment, small business development, microcredit schemes, job and apprenticeship placement programs, food-for-work programs, agriculture and livestock programs and other income-generating activities.